-Data Units: Categorical 1 - 3 (seral stage), continuous variable 0-1 representing percentage of a HUC (early and late seral stage)
+Data Units: Integer 1 - 3, continuous variable 0-1

 Creation Method: The FVEG data, used in characterizing vegetation and habitat conditions for a number of metrics in this kit, contain data on tree size (see FVEG discussion above).
 Seral stages for forested lands are binned into one of three categories of tree size (Early, Mid, Late) and those are defined by tree diameter, per the CWHR system.